All Episodes

 Yes.

-And then after the leveling, hopefully we'll see what happened in in South Korea and other countries, and that is that a precipitous decline, and we begin to stop the virus, and then that means we can get back to normal life.
+And then after the leveling, hopefully we'll see what happened in South Korea and other countries, and that is a precipitous decline and we begin to stop the virus.

-And then when the economy, by the way, in the second quarter is crap, which it will be, then they'll say, Oh, Donald Trump ruined the economy.
+And then when the economy, by the way, in the second quarter is crap, which it will be, then they'll say, oh, Donald Trump ruined the economy.

-Because if my belief in the American people does dying to get back to work, I believe that everyone I talk to, I want to get back to normal life.
+Well, I want to see what the third quarter numbers look like because if my belief in the American people dying to get back to work, I believe that everyone I talk to, I want to get back to normal life.

 I want to work now.